seinecle/mk99/src/main/asciidoc/subdir/business-models-centered-on-data_temp_pdf.md

 == 3.
 COLLECTING DATA, SELLING PRODUCTS and SERVICES
-//ST: 3.
-COLLECTING DATA, SELLING PRODUCTS and SERVICES

-image::internet-of-sh.jpg[align="center","Data powered products and services"] {nbsp} +

 //ST: !
-==== a. business model entirely centered on the product or service enabled by the data
+=== a. business model entirely centered on the product or service enabled by the data

 //ST: !
 - https://health.nokia.com/us/en/[Nokia Health Mate]: Devices which make bodily meausrements (sleep, weight, pulse, steps, etc.) to deliver a service: monitoring your health and well being, with suggestions and nudges to improve it.